|

 Institute of Estate Agents - and their existing functions may become

 redundant in the light of the new regulatory framework.
+In one country, legislated regulation will be implemented, in

 another, contemplated, to raise the ante of professionalism and ethical